spencersmith24/cw2-git-advanced/README.md

 > **Cleanup**<br>
 > Use `git switch master` and `git merge second` to merge that branch back into the master branch, then `git branch -d second` to remove it.

+### Creating a new branch from stashed changes
+Make some changes and stash them.
+To make a new branch from these changes, use `git stash branch <branch-name> [stash]`.
+Call our new branch `third`—`git stash branch third` in preparation for the miscellaneous Git commands.
+You will automatically be switched to this branch with your changes un-committed but on your working tree.